hs950559/coryrylan.com/_posts/2018-05-20-angular-2-application-architecture.md

 ## Component Data Binding

 The first and one of the most simple ways to pass data along in Angular 2 is through component bindings.
-With the new binding template syntax we can easily define an API for our components to communicate to eachother.
+With the new binding template syntax we can easily define an API for our components to communicate to each other.
 Our example component a `products-list` allows us to bind a list of products and hook into a custom `selected` event.